 Program Guidance: Projects that involve repairs in excess of routine maintenance as defined in Notice CPD-16-02 require an environmental review.
 The lender must complete the Environmental section of this document.
 Please note that Notice CPD-16-02 has a specific definition of routine maintenance, which may differ from other definitions of routine maintenance.

-<<If the proposal includes funding critical, non-critical or owner-elected repairs, list the repairs, the estimated cost and provide justification.
+<<If the proposal includes funding critical, non-critical, Green MIP retrofits, or owner-elected repairs, list the repairs, the estimated cost and provide justification.
 If none, state “None”>>